D2-mods/The-Workshop-Kitpack/README.md

 #
 ### FnP additional info:

-NOTE: The multiclass Cleric kits are currently not compatible with the beta versions of FnP.
-Use v0.84.5 if you want to use the multiclass kits with FnP.
+- The multiclass kits do not require the FnP multiclass mod for compatibility with FnP.
+- For best compatibility, install this mod AFTER applying the sphere system.
+- It will still work if installed before FnP, but some spheres may be incorrect (will update if it gets fixed).

 **FnP multiclass (known issue):**
 - Current versions of FnP multiclass hide the F/M/C class from the selection screen.